THE MOUNT OF OLIVES IN JERUSALEM GUIDE

 The Persian invasion (614 AD) destroyed the church and the Crusaders who came to Jerusalem in 1099 AD built a small chapel here.
 In 1152 the Swanson brothers built a magnificent church on the site of the chapel.

 Eskil Swanson was an admiral, and his brother Swine was a priest.
-They both came to the Holy Land and Eskil decided to repent and even baptized in Jordan, but in his baptism, it drowned.
+They both came to the Holy Land and Eskil decided to repent and even be baptized in Jordan, but in his baptism, he drowned.
 Even before Teva bequeathed his money to build a church on the Mount of Olives and asked that he and his brother be buried there, this is what was done.
 One can see today a monument erected by the Danish people in 1995 in memory of the brothers.
 Their church was named "Pater Noster" (Our Father in Heaven).

 Pater Noster on the mount of olives - The Crusader Church was destroyed by Salah a-Din.

 The present church of the Carmelite nuns was built by Aurelia de Bossi, Princess of Tour d'Uberne.
 She purchased the site in 1857 and with the help of archaeologist Clermont Gano restored the original church site, and built (1872) her convent and church called "Pater Noster", east of it.
 She gave the place to the French Carmelite nuns.
 During construction, the princess lived in a compound inside a wooden hut.
 She asked to be buried in the church, and indeed when she died in Florence in 1889 her remains were brought to Jerusalem and buried at the entrance to the church in 1957.
 Near her grave is an urn in which her father's heart lies.

 In 1920 the cornerstone for a new church was laid on the site of the Church of the Alona called the "Holy Heart".
 Due to budget issues construction was not completed and the remains can be seen at the site.